jc2820/FAC18-application/README.md

-Jamie Carter: Founders And Coders Application

-About me webpage as part of my application to FAC Winter 2019 cohort.
+Jamie Carter: About me webpage as part of my application to Founders and Coders Winter 2019 cohort.

 Page features:<br />
 Page background as image carousel. <br />